About the UCD Veterinary Hospital

-The UCD Veterinary Hospital is located within the Veterinary Sciences Centre in the School of Veterinary Medicine on UCD’s Belfield Campus.
+The UCDVH is located within the Veterinary Sciences Centre in the School of Veterinary Medicine on UCD’s Belfield Campus.
 The Hospital operates on the basis of 'fee-for-service' and provides clinical case material for the teaching and research needs of the clinical units.
 However, it is not strictly a ‘for profit’ enterprise, as the training of veterinary students is expensive and requires heavy subsidy from other sources.

-The UCDVH offers facilities for both small and large animals.
+The UCDVH offers services for both small and large animals.
 Currently, the major animal species seen at the UCDVH are dogs, cats, horses, cattle and sheep, with smaller numbers of exotic and zoo animals.

-The Hospital provides a primary and referral consultation resource to the public and veterinary profession.
+The UCD Veterinary Hospital provides a primary and referral consultation resource to the public and veterinary profession.
 We are open for consultations (by appointment) each weekday, and we provide 24-hour hospital care for all of our patients.
 Our services are broadly categorised into Small Animal Medicine and Surgery, Large Animal Surgery, a Farm Animal Clinic, Herd Health and Equine Medicine.
 Within each area, specific disciplines are represented (soft tissue surgery, dermatology, endocrinology etc).

 There are approximately 25 senior veterinary academic staff working within the clinical services, most of whom are recognised specialists within their field.
 Outside the clinics, there are approximately 10 senior academic staff involved in providing consultative services for diagnostic tests of all varieties from blood to histopathological samples.